Red Hot Chili Peppers: Activism

 In 1990, the Chili Peppers appeared in PSA ads for Rock the Vote, a non-profit organization in the United States geared toward increasing voter turnout in the United States Presidential Election among voters ages 18 to 24.
 The band was invited by the Beastie Boys and the Milarepa Fund to perform at the Tibetan Freedom Concert in June 1996 in San Francisco.
 They also performed at the June 1998 Washington, D.C. concert.
-The concerts, which were held worldwide, were to support the cause of Tibetan independence.
+The concerts, which were broadcast worldwide, were to support the cause of Tibetan independence.

 In September 2005, the band performed "Under the Bridge" at the ReAct Now: Music & Relief benefit which was held to raise money for the victims of Hurricane Katrina.
-The live event raised $30 million.
+The live event raised about $30 million.
 In July 2007, the band performed on behalf of former U.S. Vice President Al Gore who invited the band to perform at the London version of his Live Earth concerts which were held to raise awareness towards global warming and solving the most critical environmental issues of our time.
 The band performed a free concert in downtown Cleveland, Ohio in April 2012 in support of President Obama's re-election campaign.
 The requirement for getting into the concert was agreeing to volunteer for the Obama 2012 phone bank.
 The event quickly met its capacity limit after being announced.